JUMP TO RECIPE

-Making cauliflower bread sticks sounds like a lengthy process (after all how does cauliflower turn into a thin crispy crust), but let me assure you it barely qualifies as baking.
+Making cauliflower breadsticks sounds like a lengthy process (after all, how cauliflower turns into a thin crispy crust), but let me assure you, it barely qualifies as baking.
 The whole process takes about 30 minutes and is so so worth it!
-You should also make double or triple the amount and store some of it in the fridge or freezer after cooking and reheat it on a pan for a quick healthy snack!

 20 Per Piece